Neutrino Fast Flavor Instability in three dimensions for a Neutron Star Merger

-To summarize our results, the moment method can capture the three phases of growth, saturation, and decoherence of the FFO phenomenon which are present in multi-angle \cite{2018PhRvD..98d3014A,2019PhLB..790..545A,2020JCAP...06..048S,2021JCAP...01..017P} and PIC calculations, as well as the size of the fluctuations in the neutrino field.
-All of this has until now been an open question.
 When including neutrino transport, \flash and other comparable state of the art codes take many millions of CPU hours for 3D calculations using classical moment based methods.
 Not only does a quantum moment flavor transformation method offer the promise of more seamless integration, but also the computational time required to model the FFO physics is a factor of 30 less for the baseline \flash calculation as compared to \emu, which offers hope that a robust flavor transformation procedure can be coupled with a hydrodynamic code.

-For a moment method to be a viable option, future work will need to address key issues.
+For a moment method to be a viable option, we need to sample additional points that have a wide range of neutrino angular distributions in order to test the limits of the moment method \cite{usinprep}.
+In addition, future work will need to address several key issues.
 For example, the bottom panel of Fig.\ \ref{fig:P_NSM} shows divergences between different resolutions during the latter decoherence phase.
 The centimeter length scales simulated here are also still orders of magnitude smaller than the kilometer scales simulated in state of the art merger simulations.
-In addition, an investigation into quantum closures must be undertaken and the effect of differing closures on the results quantified.
+In addition, an investigation into quantum closures must be undertaken and the effect of differing closures \cite{2017MNRAS.469.1725M,Mezzacappa:2020oyq,PhysRevD.102.083017} on the results quantified.
 Finally, in order to capture the flavor physics in NSM or core collapse supernova scenarios, the momentum-changing collision term \cite{2019PhRvL.122i1101C,Richers2019,Johns:2021qby,Hansen:2022xza,2022arXiv220600676S} must be included.
 This is very challenging for computational-resource-heavy multi-angle neutrino schemes, but the moment method we have presented here is a step toward achieving this milestone.